jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Deploy Application using CloudBees Flow
+## Deploy Application using CloudBees CD

 This integration allows you to deploy an application using CloudBees
 Flow.

 This build action takes the following parameters:

-- Configuration: Specify the name of the CloudBees Flow configuration
+- Configuration: Specify the name of the CloudBees CD configuration

-- Override Credential: Connect to CloudBees Flow as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Specify the CloudBees Flow project name
+- Project Name: Specify the CloudBees CD project name

-- Application Name: Specify the CloudBees Flow application name
+- Application Name: Specify the CloudBees CD application name

-- Application Process Name: Specify the CloudBees Flow application process
+- Application Process Name: Specify the CloudBees CD application process
 name

-- Environment Name: Specify the CloudBees Flow environment name
+- Environment Name: Specify the CloudBees CD environment name

 - (Optional) Deploy Parameters